testingillusions/documentation/source/_docs/guides/getting-started/02-user-dashboard.md

 <div class="alert alert-info">
 <h4 class="info">Note</h4>
 <p>If you registered as an agency, and this is your first time logging in, you’ll land on your Organization Dashboard.
-Navigate to your User Dashboard by selecting your name in the menu bar, then **My Dashboard**.
+Navigate to your User Dashboard by selecting your name in the menu bar, then <strong>My Dashboard</strong>.
 </p></div>

 2. Navigate to the **Account** tab, and update your Profile by adding your Company / Organization and Job Function.
 Select **Update Profile** to save this information.